-Outdoor trash storage areas visible from a street must be screened on three sides by a solid masonry wall at least eight feet in height of a material that is consistent with the exterior building material of the main building that the storage area serves.
+Outdoor trash storage areas visible from a street must be screened on three sides by a solid masonry wall.
+The wall must be at least eight feet in height and constructed of a material that is consistent with the exterior building material of the main building that the storage area serves.
 Decorative metal opaque gates shall be used to access such trash collection areas.
 The perimeter of screening walls shall be landscaped with a minimum 12-inch wide landscape strip containing shrubs, vines, or a combination of both.